mathewgomas-alfred/mathewgomas.io/user_manual/soft_proofing.rst

 Profile, Depth, Space
     Of these, only the profile is really important.
 This will serve as the profile you are proofing to.
 In a professional print workflow, this profile should be determined by the printing house.
 Intent
     Set the proofing Intent.
-It uses the same intents as the intents mentioned in the :ref:`color managed workflow <color_manged_workflow>`.
+It uses the same intents as the intents mentioned in the :ref:`color managed workflow <color_managed_workflow>`.

     .. figure:: /images/en/Softproofing_adaptationstate.png
         :align: center